hestiaAI/data-catalog/SAR/TikTok/Readme.md

-Sign into your TikTok account
+*Sign into your TikTok account
+Go to Profile
+Privacy> Personalize and data > Download TikTok Data